Sleep Apnea

 Doctors may first recommend lifestyle changes such as avoiding alcohol, quitting smoking and/or losing weight.
 You may need to stop taking any medications that relax the central nervous system – sedatives or muscle relaxers, for example.
 Some patients may benefit from special pillows that help them sleep on their side instead of their back.

-The primary treatment for sleep apnea is CPAP – continuous positive airway pressure.
-The patient attaches a face mask that is attached to a tube and respiratory machine that blows pressurized air into the mask and through the airways during sleep.
-This helps keep the airways open.
+How does CPAP work?
+The patient uses a face mask that is attached to a tube from the respiratory machine.
+It blows pressurized air into the mask and then into the airways.
+This helps keep the airways open during sleep.

 Secondary treatments may include: